icopp-ansible/ansible-1password/README.md

 # ansible-1password

-Install 1Password.
+Install 1Password via the Mac App Store or Homebrew.
 Does nothing on non-macOS platforms.

 ## Role Variables